adamyeats/adamyeats.dev/README.md

 My personal website, built with [Astro](https://astro.build).

+**⚠️ NOTE:** This is a work in progress.
+I'm building this site in public, so you can see how I work and how I build things.
+At the moment, very basic things like mobile responsiveness are not implemented.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: